eqn-grp/infostealer/readme.md

+#infostealer

-windows based chromium and firefox based browser credentials stealer (cookies, browsing history, username & password).
+- windows based chromium and firefox based browser credentials stealer (cookies, browsing history, username & password).

-extracts credentials from winscp, filezilla, winvault.
+- extracts credentials from winscp, filezilla, winvault.

-dumps lsass and extract domain user credentials (when run in a domain-connected machine).
+- dumps lsass and extract domain user credentials (when run in a domain-connected machine).

-supports dpapi based decryption only. no guarantee for future browser version support.
+- supports dpapi based decryption only. no guarantee for future browser version support.
+- stealth, does not use c-runtime libraries. compile with /nodefaultlibs /DNDEBUG

 There feature is found exclusively only in KPOT infostealer malware which was sold to (REvil group) [https://www.cyberdefensemagazine.com/revil-ransomware-member-win-the-auction-for-kpot-stealer-source-code]

-stealth, does not use c-runtime libraries. compile with /nodefaultlibs

 I developed it for some private request, uploaded here for learning & archival purpose only.